expofast/analytics/README.md

 ## Contribution

-If you encounter any issues or have feature requests, feel free to open an issue in the GitHub repository.
+If you encounter any issues or have feature requests, feel free to open an issue.

 ## License